MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 - One Global Administrator (MOD Administrator) and 9 standard users have been pre-created.

-  **Note:** Microsoft 365 sign in instructions will be provided to you by your instructor.
+  **Note:** Microsoft 365 sign-in instructions will be provided to you by your instructor.

 - The username of the Global Administrator (MOD Administrator) is **admin@&lt;YourTenant&gt;.onmicrosoft.com**.

 - **&lt;YourTenant&gt;.onmicrosoft.com** - This is the domain associated with the Microsoft 365 tenant that was provided by the lab hosting provider.
 The first part of this domain name (&lt;YourTenant&gt;) is the unique tenant ID provided by the lab hosting provider.
 The &lt;YourTenant&gt; portion of the tenant ID, which is the tenant suffix ID, will be unique for each student.

-  **IMPORTANT:** This is critical because throughout this lab, you will be asked to enter the **&lt;YourTenant&gt;.onmicrosoft.com** domain name when signing into apps with a given username (for example, JoniS@&lt;YourTenant&gt;.onmicrosoft.com).
+  **IMPORTANT:** This is critical because, throughout this lab, you will be asked to enter the **&lt;YourTenant&gt;.onmicrosoft.com** domain name when signing into apps with a given username (for example, JoniS@&lt;YourTenant&gt;.onmicrosoft.com).
 When doing so, you must enter the unique tenant suffix ID that is assigned to your tenant ID in place of the **&lt;YourTenant&gt;**.

   For example, if your Tenant Email is **admin@contosolab.onmicrosoft.com**, the unique tenant suffix ID (&lt;YourTenant&gt;) is **contosolab**.
 When signing in as Joni when entering this domain, you would replace &lt;YourTenant&gt; with contosolab (for example, JoniS@contosolab.onmicrosoft.com).